Zakir-Ansari/blockchain/1. Smart Contracts/README.md

    Under deploy, you see -

-   - Environment - We can select any env as per our need
+   - Environment - To deploy a smart contract, we need an environment that executes smart contracts and computes the state of network.
+In our case, we can use Remix provided VM i.e. Remix VM.

-   - Accounts - Test ether accounts to run our contracts upon.
+   - Accounts - Test ether accounts to run our contracts with.

-   - Gas Limit - Show the available gas fee amounts for your contracts.
+   - Gas Limit - Shows the available gas fee amounts for your contracts.
+It is a safety precaution that works to stop blocks from using too many computing resources.
+Transactions get rejected and excluded from the block if the total gas consumption of all the transaction in the block is more than the block gas limit.

    - Value - the amount of ether that the currently selected account is going to allocate into our smart contract.
 And eventually, it will become the **owner** of the contract.
 The value is in **wei**, which is smallest unit of ether.